-to be 100% accurate–that'd be pretty tough to guarantee, and if you could
+supposed to be 100% accurate--that'd be pretty tough to guarantee, and

 Ultimately, the value of any static analysis tool comes down to getting as many potential failures and error conditions out of your head and into something recorded, so that you can address them one by one, decide for yourself if it's a problem, and move on to reasoning about whether or not your program addresses the reasons you're writing it in the first place.